DFHack/dfhack/docs/guides/modding-guide.rst

 the game.
 The ``+`` at the front of the path means to search that directory first, before any other script directory (like :file:`hack/scripts` or :file:`raw/scripts`).
-That way, your latest changes will always be used instead of older copies that you may have installed in a DF directory.
+That way, your latest changes will always be used instead of older copies that you may have in mods installed in the DF directory.

 For scripts with the same name, the `order of precedence <script-paths>` will
 be: